A Functional-Reactive UI library for the Rx.Observable Universe

 Want a more involved example?

-Let’s make a component featuring a Red, Green and Blue slider that get transformed into an #RRGGBB colour string, displayed in a text box and used as the fill colour of an SVG circle:
+Let’s make a component featuring a Red, Green and Blue gauge that get transformed into a full RGB colour string sinked back into a text box and the colour of an SVG circle:

 Here is the corresponding code: